Fasting vs. Post-Meal Blood Glucose: What Do These Numbers Really Mean?

 Sarah, age 52, noticed she felt sluggish after meals.
 Her fasting glucose was 102 mg/dL (prediabetic), but her post-meal spikes were consistently over 180 mg/dL.
 After switching to high-fiber meals and walking after lunch, her post-meal readings dropped below 140 mg/dL, and her energy improved significantly.

-Why Postprandial Spikes Are Risky
+Why Postprandial Spikes Are Risky?

 Chronically elevated post-meal glucose levels are linked to: